-You are cordially invited to attend the 2022 Annual Meeting of Stockholders of 1stdibs.com, Inc., which will be held at 11:00 a.m., Eastern Time, on Thursday, May 12, 2022.
-In light of the COVID-19 pandemic and to protect the health of our employees, stockholders and the community, the Annual Meeting will be a completely virtual meeting of stockholders conducted via live audio webcast.
-You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/DIBS2022 and using the 16-digit control number included in your proxy materials.
-We currently expect to return to an in person meeting for our 2023 annual meeting of stockholders.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders of 1stdibs.com, Inc., which will be held at 1:00 p.m., Eastern Time, on Thursday, May 9, 2024.
+The Annual Meeting will be a completely virtual meeting of stockholders conducted via live audio webcast.
+You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/DIBS2024 and using the 16-digit control number included in your proxy materials.